-(B) In the event we are informed by a third party or become aware that you haven't got the rights to which you warrant in section 3.10(A) (Creative Cloud Customer Fonts) or that your Creative Cloud Customer Fonts violate third-party Intellectual Property Rights, then we may remove the Creative Cloud Customer Fonts from your account, from the Services or from the Content that uses that Creative Cloud Customer Fonts.
-If we remove your Creative Cloud Customer Fonts from your account, the Services or the Content that uses the Creative Cloud Customer Fonts, the display of your Content may change.
-Learn more about how your Content may change.
+(B) If we are informed by a third party, such as a foundry or become aware that you haven't got the rights to which you warrant in section 3.10(A) (Creative Cloud Customer Fonts) or that your Creative Cloud Customer Fonts violate third-party Intellectual Property Rights, then we may remove the Creative Cloud Customer Fonts from your account, from the Services or from the Content that uses such Creative Cloud Customer Fonts.
+You acknowledge that if we remove your Creative Cloud Customer Fonts from your account, the Services or the Content that uses the Creative Cloud Customer Fonts or the display of your Content may change and we will have no liability in connection with the removal.
+Information about how your Content may change can be found here.

 (C) You may revoke our access to your Creative Cloud Customer Fonts and terminate our rights at any time by deleting your Creative Cloud Customer Fonts from the Service.